7Bpencil/mygit/README.md

 ### VCS "mygit"
-Small git-like version control system
+Small git-like version control system for educational and recreational activities
-Author: Edward Starkov (Edward.Ekb@yandex.ru)
+Author: Edward Starkov (@7Bpencil)

 ### Usage
 You can use it via CLI as a single program (see *Reference*)